llobato/docs/docs/other/install-gwms-factory.md

 ### Failed authentication errors

-If you get messages such as these in the logs, the factory does not trust the frontend and will not submit glideins.
+If you get messages such as these in the logs, the Factory does not trust the frontend and will not submit glideins.

 :::console
 WARNING: Client fermicloud128-fnal-gov_OSG_gWMSFrontend.main (secid: frontend_name) not in white list.
 Skipping request

-This error means that the frontend name in the security section of the factory does not match the `security_name` in the frontend.
+This error means that the frontend name in the security section of the Factory does not match the `security_name` in the frontend.

 :::console
 Client fermicloud128-fnal-gov_OSG_gWMSFrontend.main (secid: frontend_name) is not coming from a trusted source;